chb/smart-docs/updates/smart_0.6/index.md

 ## REST apps

-Check out our REST app tutorial to learn about the new boilerplate code needed to use the SMART python client and update your REST apps accordingly.
+Check out our new REST app tutorial to learn about the code needed to use the SMART python client and update your REST apps accordingly.
 (Note: The Java client has not yet been updated to SMART 0.6.)

 # HOWTO:  Update Your Container to SMART 0.6